oxylabs/yandex-scraper/README.md

     json=payload,
 )

-# Instead of response with job status and results url, this will return the
+# Instead of response with job status and results URL, this will return the
 # JSON response with results.
 pprint(response.json())
 ```